AnnaGerber/little-bits-js/2.brightness/instructions.md

-## Twist
+## Brightness

-Use a dimmer to control LED bargraph
+Use a dimmer to control LED brightness

 ### Bits you'll need